Homeward Review: Is It Worth the Cost?

 Homeward’s number one benefit is convenience.
 For example, you can accept a cash offer on your home and still sell on the open market with a cash deal already in your pocket.

 But that convenience comes at a price.
-In most cases, you’ll pay significant service fees that might offset any upside you make.
+In most cases, you’ll pay significant service fees and carrying costs that might offset any upside you make.

 Before you choose Homeward, it’s best to look into different platforms.
 Other buy-before-you-sell platforms may offer lower fees, and requesting a quote is free with no obligation to move forward.

-Your realtor may also know of lending programs that help minimize the stress of buying and selling, so ask a few agents before settling on a program!
-To save yourself some time shopping around for an agent and seeing what they can offer, you can start with a free agent matching platform like Clever Real Estate.
+Your realtor may also know of lending programs that help minimize the stress of buying and selling, so ask a few agents before settling on a program.

 FAQs about Homeward